- MA Heritage Management

-Marks the culmination of your studies, the chance to complete an extended piece of research through a dissertation or to design and deliver a new project in collaboration with a heritage site, museum, archive or community group, or to work with artists and teachers, health professionals and developers.
+Trimester three marks the culmination of your studies, the chance to complete an extended piece of research through a dissertation or to design and deliver a new project in collaboration with a heritage site, museum, archive or community group, or to work with artists and teachers, health professionals and developers.

-Part time students follow the same sequence of modules, but do so over two years, working from theory to practice and assessing both in relation to one another.
+Part-time students follow the same sequence of modules, but do so over two years, working from theory to practice and assessing both in relation to one another.

 You’ll be assessed through a mix of project work, formal essays, reports and a final dissertation or project.
 For a final project you could produce a film, develop a website, or prepare learning materials.
 Alternatively, a more traditional dissertation might lead you to further research and a PhD.

 We deliver much of the course through intensive workshops, often run by leaders in their own field in the heritage sector.
 These are complemented by guest lectures, offering you the chance to become involved in thinking about major heritage issues as they develop, and by the sessions which you run for the group, as you develop your own expertise.

 We pose challenging questions about our thinking and practice, and offer students the opportunity to explore this through a series of practical projects, working in partnership with a wide range of heritage organisations across Bath, the region, and beyond.